-Google Home is a smart speaker device that integrates Google's virtual assistant called "Google," that provides customized help to users across all their devices, like Google Home, their mobile phone, and more.
+Google's virtual assistant called "Google," provides customized help to users across all their devices, like Google Home, their mobile phone, and more.
 With the Google Home app, users can set up, manage and control their Google Home and Chromecast devices, plus thousands of connected home products like lights, cameras, thermostats and more.
 The Google Assistant app provides another way to launch Google Assistant if not already available on a mobile device.

 Additionally, other relevant policies used for this evaluation include:

 - Devices Terms of Sale

 Google's terms state many of its services let users interact with other trusted and untrusted users and share information with other people, for example, people with whom a user choses to communicate or share content.
 If a user has a Google Account, they may display their profile name, profile photo, and actions a user takes on Google or on third-party applications connected to their Google Account.
 Additionally, a child’s information, including their name, photo, email address, and Google Play purchases, may be shared with members of a family group with Google Family Link.

 Google's terms remind users that when they share information publicly, their content may become accessible through search engines, including Google Search.
 When a user is signed in and interacts with Google services, like leaving comments on a YouTube video or reviewing a song in Google Play, their name and photo appear next to their activity.
 The terms state users may manage their contact information, such as their name, email, and phone number and choose whether their name and photo appears next to their activity, like reviews and recommendations, that may also appear in ads depending on their shared endorsements setting.